maliMirkec/markdown-fm/readme.txt

 1. Log in to your WordPress admin dashboard
 2. Navigate to **Plugins → Add New**
-3. Search for "Markdown FM"
+3. Search for "YAML Custom Fields"
-4. Click **Install Now** next to the Markdown FM plugin
+4. Click **Install Now** next to the YAML Custom Fields plugin
 5. Click **Activate** after installation completes
-6. Go to **Markdown FM** in the admin menu to configure your schemas
+6. Go to **YAML Custom Fields** in the admin menu to configure your schemas

 = Manual Installation =